wwarthen/RomWBW/Source/Doc/GettingStarted.md

 Of course, the problem is that CP/M-like operating systems have only 16 drive letters (A:-P:) available.
 Under the covers, RomWBW allows you to use any drive letter to refer to any slice of any media.
-The `ASSIGN` command is allows you to view or change the drive letter mappings at any time.
+The `ASSIGN` command allows you to view or change the drive letter mappings at any time.
 At startup, the operating system will automatically allocate a reasonable number of drive letters to the available storage devices.
 The allocation will depend on the number of